tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/git-notes/git-notes.md

 `git commit -a -m 'Add new benchmarks'`.
 The `-a` option automatically stage every file that is already tracked before doing the commit, letting you skip the `git add` part.
 You can use `-am` or `-a -m`

+When you run git commit, Git creates a new commit object and moves the branch that `HEAD` points to up to it.

 ### Moving, renaming & removing files

 `git rm file.txt` remove the file from your tracked files and also removes the file from your working directory.